Home Tags Sport management

 Journal of Issues in Intercollegiate Athletics Special Issue | “High Impact Practices in Intercollegiate Athletics”

 JIIA encourages and supports interdisciplinary and interuniversity collaborative college-sport research, serves as a research consortium for college-sport researchers from across the United States, and disseminates college-sport research results.
 The Forum Editor’s pick from the current issue: ENGAGING COLLEGE ATHLETES IN AND THROUGH GRADUATE STUDY: ACADEMIC TRAJECTORIES AND IMPLICATIONS by Siduri Heserlig.

-The mission of Kinesiology Review is to advance the field of Kinesiology by publishing evaluative, insightful, and integrative scholarly reviews of kinesiology research, both basic and applied.
-Kinesiology Review encourages the submission of critical reviews, analysis of significant issues, position papers, and synthesis articles pertinent to kinesiology.
+Kinesiology Review is a peer-reviewed publication whose mission ir is to advance the field of Kinesiology by publishing evaluative, insightful, and integrative scholarly reviews of kinesiology research, both basic and applied.
+The Forum Editor’s pick from the current issue: EVIDENCE FOR THE EFFECTIVENESS OF THE FELDENKRAIS METHOD by James Stephens, Susan Hillier.